mattias-jonsson/ansible_role_linux_cacert/README.md

     ansible_role_linux_cacert_blacklist

-Optional, list of blacklist CA certificate files to install.
+Optional, list of blacklist CA certificate files to install (currently only works on Enterprise Linux-based distributions).

     ansible_role_linux_cacert_cleanup

-Optionally remove any certificate files not added by role.
+Optionally remove any certificate files not added by role from the `ansible_role_linux_cacert_dest_path` see the variable file in `vars` folder of the role.

 Dependencies